 How Do I Reduce My Estate Taxes?
-(Part two of two)

 Before COVID-19, we often held client appreciation events including educational seminars on specific financial planning topics.
 To date, our most attended session was estate planning and strategies to reduce taxes.
 We never thought talking about death and taxes could fill a room.